developingAlex/nodeserver-first_lesson/README.md

 `yarn init`

-then ran `yarn add nodemon --dev` to detect file changes and ??
+then ran `yarn add nodemon --dev` to detect file changes and automatically reboot our server.

 (then in future when you run your app run it with `node_modules/.bin/nodemon server.js`)